 A group of hiking musicians, The Massachusetts Walking Tour hikes from town to town and gives a free bluegrass/folk concert at the end of their day's walk.
 They have been doing this for 7 years now.
 Here is a sample of their music They hiked into Myles Standish from the Wildlands Trust headquarters.
 After a day off enjoying camping at Barrett Pond, they hiked on to Wareham for their next performance.

-Annual Meeting and Dinner held May 18thThe Friends annual meeting and dinner took place on May 18th at the Carver Sportsmen's Club.
+2016 Annual Meeting and Dinner was held May 18thThe Friends annual meeting and dinner took place on May 18th at the Carver Sportsmen's Club.
 About 40 people joined us.

 DCR Chief Fire Warden Dave Celino spoke to the group.
 He told about how Massachusetts had started the use of fire towers in the country with a tower in the Pinehills back in the 1880's.
 He reviewed the devestating fires of the 50's and 60's, which had burned 18 acres a minute (!) at their peaks.
 His department has just done a ten acre controlled burn in MSSF south of Three Cornered Pond Road at the intersection of the power lines and the East Line Road as part of plans for 1800 acres of burns in Myles Standish and another forest on the Vineyard (Manuel Correllus).

 New DCR Commissioner Leo Roy also attended.
 He spoke about his plans to finish the consolidation of the DEM and the MDC into one agency (the DCR), his efforts to achieve efficiencies in energy usage and his recognition of the importance of volunteer activities and groups to the success of the DCR.